fizker/minifier/readme.md

 In no particular order:

+- [duckduckgo](http://duckduckgo.com) for the image used by the manual tests.
 - [sqwish](https://github.com/ded/sqwish) for minifying CSS files.
 - [uglify-js](https://github.com/mishoo/UglifyJS) for minifying JS files.
 - [commander](https://github.com/visionmedia/commander.js) for command-line